Unfortunately the best chess player of the world, Garry Kasparov, has retired from professional chess in 2005. We wish him the best for the future.

-Tribute to Garry.
+Tribute to GM Garry Kasparov

 In 1985 Kasparov became World Chess Champion and held the world title until 1993.
 After a dispute with the FIDE he set up his own organization, the Professional-Chess-Association.
 He lost the title 2000 to Vladimir Kramnik.
 Many believe that Kasparov was the best chess player in history, I do that.
 He is being rated as world number one player from 1986 until his retirement in 2005 and is holding the all time highest rating of 2851 Elo.
 The chess world has lost something by Garry's retirement.

-Garry's statement of retirement (2005).
+Garry’s statement of retirement (2005)

-What can you learn from Kasparov?
+What can you learn from GM Garry Kasparov?

-When you look at the openings of Garry as white, you will find that he always plays as first move 1.e4 or 1.d4 (followed by c4) and seldom 1.c4.
+When you look at the openings of Garry as White, you will find that he always plays as first move 1.e4 or 1.d4 (followed by c4) and seldom 1.c4.
 Those are the base moves of good opening systems.
 Look at the openings he plays.
 He will not use inferior opening systems.

 The reason for this is not to give away the slight opening advantage he has as White.
-This would happen if he would play openings like Colle, Colle-Zuckertort, Larsen(1.b3), the white Dutch, Kings Indian Attack, Birds opening, King's Gambit, Orang-Utan(1.b4) or other inferior setups.
+This would happen if he would play openings like Colle, Colle-Zuckertort, Larsen(1.b3), the White Dutch, Kings Indian Attack, Birds opening, King’s Gambit, Orang-Utan(1.b4) or other inferior setups.
 In those setups Black can equalize quickly.

 When you have White and you have decided to be a d4-player, begin with 1.d4 followed by 2.c4 like Kasparov does it, as this move controls important center squares.
 Learn the resulting black opening systems that can follow.
 You have to study the Queens Gambit Declined, Queens Gambit Accepted, the Slav defense, the Nimzo-Indian, Queens Indian, the Kings Indian, the Grünfeld Defense, the Dutch and others to be able to answer correctly with White.